paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 **Managing Processes**
 We can alter the affinity/priority of any process by using the _"nice"_  command (by passing a numeric value to its argument '-n').
 Kernel always has the final say, we're just suggesting.
 The value ranges from -20 to +19.
-Sadly, **HIGH value means LOW priority and vice versa**.
+Sadly, **the higher the +ve value, the lower is the priority and vice versa**.
 So -20 is most likely to receive priority, 0 is default ofc, and +19 is least likely.
 Usually, any process inherits the _nice_ value of its parent process.
 Unsurprisingly, you can alter the priority by using the _"renice"_ command.
 	THERE IS A DIFFERENCE !!
 	**nice is relative**.
 Its adds/subtracts the priority value given what you pass to it.
 A process with a priority of 15, when asked 'nicely' to be -10 will have a priority of 5 now.
 OR when asked to be +5, it will now be 20. 'nice' can use the process via its location as well.